logo

 Abstract

-This paper demonstrates the design of a neural network hardware where all neuromorphic computing functions, including signal routing and nonlinear activation, are performed by spin-wave propagation and interference.
-Weights and interconnections are realized by a magnetic-field pattern applied to the substrate, scattering the spin waves.
-A custom micromagnetic solver, based on PyTorch, inverse-designs the scatterer.
-The study shows that spin waves transition from linear to nonlinear interference at high intensities, greatly increasing computational power in the nonlinear regime.
-The authors envision small-scale, compact, and low-power neural networks operating entirely within the spin-wave domain.
+We demonstrate the design of a neural network hardware, where all neuromorphic computing functions, including signal routing and nonlinear activation are performed by spin-wave propagation and interference.
+Weights and interconnections of the network are realized by a magnetic-field pattern that is applied on the spin-wave propagating substrate and scatters the spin waves.
+The interference of the scattered waves creates a mapping between the wave sources and detectors.
+Training the neural network is equivalent to finding the field pattern that realizes the desired input-output mapping.
+A custom-built micromagnetic solver, based on the Pytorch machine learning framework, is used to inverse-design the scatterer.
+We show that the behavior of spin waves transitions from linear to nonlinear interference at high intensities and that its computational power greatly increases in the nonlinear regime.
+We envision small-scale, compact and low-power neural networks that perform their entire function in the spin-wave domain.

 Publisher